dawidkocma/meme_coin_bot/README.md

 ## Contact

 For support, further instructions, or to contribute to the project, please reach out to me directly through my GitHub profile.

+## LOG
+08/04/24 - NOTE 1: I freestyle this project, there are gonna be plenty of mistakes and breaks as it goes as I am figuring out stuff on the go.
+NOTE 2: The project died quicker than the price of 99% meme coins.
+The API from DEX Screener has 1 minute delay...
+I will continue the project after some research into blockchain and smart contracts as I think this may be the way around it